AsiaWi/snap-it-up-frontend/README.md

 ![EDIT_OR_DELETE_ADVERT](https://res.cloudinary.com/dmod5eglu/image/upload/v1706210442/EDIT_OR_DELETE_ADVERT_suwcko.png)

 - CRUD functionality.
-This feature is available only if user is logged in only within their own questions,when clicked on the three dots menu:
+This feature is available only if user is logged in and only within their own questions,when clicked on the three dots menu:
   - user will see an icon to edit and icon to delete
   - if user clicks on edit- this will bring up the question within edit form which looks the same as question form above, user can make any changes and press 'save' or 'cancel' if changed mind
   - if user submits changes a message confirming that updates were saved will display if successful, or toast error message if unsuccessful.
-  - The aim of this is so that is user can edit questions if they made any mistakes.
+  - The aim of this is so that user can edit questions if they made any mistakes.
   - if user selects delete option which is the ' trash-bin' icon, the advert will get deleted -if successful a message confirming deletion will show, if unsuccessful an error toast message will display.
   - The aim of this is for user to be able to delete any unwanted content